frasertweedale/notes-redhat/design/freeipa-security-domains.rst

 Replication
 ===========

-There should be no special replication considerations.
+There should be no particular replication considerations.

 Updates and Upgrades